Barber Dimes, Quarters and Half Dollars

 27231276

-Gem $975 New November 22!
-Ideal Type Piece, Superb Eye Appeal, Frosted Luster, Swirling Cartwheels.
+Gem $975 Ideal Type Piece, Superb Eye Appeal, Frosted Luster, Swirling Cartwheels.
 At GFRC, we handle a steady stream of 1892 Barber quarters with the exceptionally pleasing examples being easily noted.
 This new Whitman Baltimore purchase was a no-brainer given the superb eye appeal along with naturally toned surfaces, swirling cartwheels, and frosted luster.
 The preservation is exquisite and is nicely captured by my images.
 I like this piece so much that a JUST BUY IT NOW shout out is appropriate.
 Housed in PCGS Gen 4.6 (2013-2014) holder with CAC approval.

 Barber 25C 1892 25C 1892